fw4spl-org/fw4spl-doc/FAQ/FAQ-troubleshooting.rst

         </extension>
     </plugin>

 The requirement should be different according to your bundle requirement (in the Properties.cmake).
-There should be all the service contained in your bundle with their objects (if they have any).
+There should be an ``extension`` tag for each service in your bundle.
+All the objects of a service should be declared in the ``object`` tag (if they have any).

 The Plugin.cpp contains the following line with the proper bundle name (Dont't forget the ``::``)